GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain.

 For starters, it is very formal and strict, and it always requires the intervention of a Public Notary.

-It involves more documents of the assets and intervening parties, and it is longer the UK – at least three months.
+It involves more documents relating to the assets and the beneficiaries.
+The process takes at least three months.

 A relative of mine has passed away in Spain, but there is not a will in place, is this a problem?